 Fantastapack requires 13-15 days upon artwork approval to complete the production stage (this does not include shipping time).
 Sample orders, which include any box order of quantity four or less, require 3-5 business days of production time.

 Tip #3: Research Packaging Shipping Methods

-Shipping is a key factor in the packaging production timeline that new eCommerce business owners tend to overlook.
+Shipping is a critical factor in the packaging production timeline that new ecommerce business owners tend to overlook.
 Shipping times are based on the shipping method you choose when placing your order, so it’s important to research the best carrier based on your specific needs and location.
 For example: if you choose UPS Ground, your order does not have a guaranteed delivery window.
 The UPS Ground delivery window typically falls between 4-7 days.
 This time may be reduced depending on your location.

 When planning your packaging production timeline, it’s important to consider both regional and international options.
 If you are purchasing custom packaging from an overseas manufacturer, there are a host of implications to your timeline that must be examined, from managing international shipping to navigating customs, from packaging quality to customer service accessibility.
 From some brands, the cost savings may be worth it.
 However, you may choose a local packaging provider for greater peace of mind.

 Tip #4: Explore the Possibilities of Digital Print

 Every new ecommerce business owner seeking corrugated packaging will have to decide between flexography versus digital print.
 Since digital printing does not require print plates, the turnaround time is unmatched compared to traditional print methods.
 Digital print also reduces the number of prepress procedures required to make your box, and thus offers an expedited production process compared to flexo that can benefit your timeline.